cloudmesh-community/fa18-516-19/project_instructions.md

 VALUES ( 4, 4, 3, '2009-02-28', 2, 999 ); INSERT INTO sale ( id,
 item\_id, customer\_id, date, quantity, price ) VALUES ( 5, 1, 2,
 '2009-02-28', 1, 2995 ); COMMIT;

+9. Open a broswer window and test the connection to the apache server.
+In the address bar type http://locahost or type http://"server ip address".
+The apache server default page shoould display.
+This verifies that the server is running.
+To find the server ip address type "ip addr show".

+To look at the apache profile type "sudo ufw app info "Apache Full" This will show the title and description of the web server as well as the ports.

+The apache server can be configured by modifying the httpd.conf file located in the /etc/httpd/conf folder but you should first make a copy of this file in case you corrupt the file.

+10. To display the databse records via the web page type "index.php" in the address bar